microsoft/MIDI/get-started/midi-developers/app-developers/docs/README.md

 # Documentation

 API and other documentation which will eventually be used in either the Microsoft.com docs portal, or in a github site.
 Format is markdown.
 Work on the docs has not really started.
+We will lean heavily on the samples to help wth explanations.

 ## Some basics